Peter-Malcolm/keyparse/README.md

 # obviously it is reuseable
 parser.parse(key2)

-# This will return parsed as above and something similar for key2
+# for key1 this will return parsed_key as above and something similar for key2
 ```